rlarcombe/grabbit/README.md

 ## Usage

-		# Call Grabbit, with a remote URL to scrape:
+Call Grabbit, with a remote URL to scrape:

 		scrape = Grabbit.url("http://www.google.com/")

-		# Display the page's Title:
+Display the page's Title:

 		scrape.title
 		 => "Google"

-		# Display the page's Description:
+Display the page's Description:

 		scrape.description
 		 => "Search the world's information, including webpages, images, videos and more.
 Google has many special features to help you find exactly what you're looking for."

-		# Array of image URLs from the page:
+Array of image URLs from the page:
+(In this example there is only one, but some pages may have several suitable images)

 		scrape.images
 		 => ["http://www.google.com/intl/en_ALL/images/srpr/logo1w.png"]

-		# First image:
+URL of the first image:

 		scrape.images.first
 		 => "http://www.google.com/intl/en_ALL/images/srpr/logo1w.png"

-		# All images:
+Loop through all images:

 		scrape.images.each do |img|
 			puts img